AlphaGit/alphas-manifesto-blog/_drafts/4hww.md

 - Cash the cheques
 - Travel the world

+So yes, this is another take on getting rich while dropshipping.
 While I'm oversimplifying, Tim explains how you would proceed into validating that someone would buy your idea.
-Furthermore, he explains how to obtain very cheap advertisements and what revenue margins you need target.
+He explains how to obtain very cheap advertisements and what revenue margins you need target.
 And actually, this is one the things I really liked about this book: it does not sugar-coat the concepts.
 It explains right away what dollar values are useful and which ones are not, what percentages can lead to sustentable revenue and why.
 What producers and assistants he has been lucky with.
+However, I doubt that whatever information he gives is relevant today.
+I did research several of the links and agencies he suggests and they do not exist anymore.
+Mind you, the edition I have is from 2009, so it is missing a **lot** int terms of current events.

 Part 2 is outsourcing every part of your idea, completely removing yourself from it.
 This can happen in multiple stages, but the goal is to do nothing and still get money.
 He suggests using companies from eastern Asia like India and Thailand, mostly because they will charge little money for the work and still deliver a quality service that you can upcharge.
 This is ethically debatable, but it is a very real possibility.